The Snow College Faculty Senate represents the faculty in the policy-making process

 - In the case of Senate reorganization or other exigencies, some terms may be designated

 one- or two-year terms at the discretion of the current Senate.

-- Taking Office: Taking Office: Senators-elect may attend Senate meetings as non-voting
+- Taking Office: Senators-elect may attend Senate meetings as non-voting members before

-members before they assume their respective offices and designated duties on July
+they assume their respective offices and designated duties on July first.

-- Organizational Meeting: In an April Senate meeting of each academic year, the Faculty
+- In a Spring Semester Senate meeting of each academic year, the Faculty Senate shall

 - The resignation of a member of the Senate will be accepted and is valid on notification